riyazbasheer/gemequipment/index.md

 # 🚧 Site Under Construction

-Welcome to **GEM Equipment Rental** — your trusted partner for heavy equipment rentals, sales, and maintenance in the UAE.
+Welcome to **GEM Equipment Rental** — your trusted partner for heavy equipment rentals in the UAE.

 Our full website is coming soon!